tareqimbasher/NetPad/README.md

     * Standard code editor features powered by Monaco editor
 * Dump complex objects to the results console and export results to Excel or HTML
 * Choose the .NET SDK version you want to use per script
-* Add and use database connections (supports Microsoft SQL Server and PostgreSQL, more coming soon!)
+* Add and use database connections
 * Run SQL queries
 * Auto-save: When you close NetPad, it will auto-save your changes and restore them the next time you fire it up
 * Add NuGet packages
 * Reference assemblies from disk
 * Monaco Editor & OmniSharp offer an editor experience similar to Visual Studio Code:
-    * Code completion (Intellisense)
+    * Code Completion (Intellisense)
-    * Semantic highlighting
+    * Semantic Highlighting
     * CodeLens
-    * Inlay hits
+    * Inlay Hints
-    * Hover for documentation
+    * Hover for Documentation
-    * Format document
     * Go-to implementation
+    * Find References
-    * Find references
+    * Find Symbol
+    * Rename Symbol
-    * Action suggestions
+    * Action Suggestions
     * Diagnostics
-    * Document highlighting
+    * Document Highlighting
+    * Contextual code folding
+    * Format document/selection/on-type

 ## Roadmap :construction: